aceliwang/potatopsych/Practice - Psych Scene.md

 > Outline your approach to the assessment.

+- **Setting the environment: calm, low-stimuli**
 - Therapeutic alliance
-- Psychoeducation
-- ABC analysis
+- ABC analysis of history of presenting complaint
-  - Antecedents to behaviour: triggers include
+  - Antecedents to behaviour: triggers include perceived needs not being met, pain, interpersonal conflict
-  - Behaviour itself
+  - Behaviour itself: nature of physical aggression and verbal aggression.
+Content of aggression.
+Duration.
-  - Consequences of behaviour
+  - Consequences of behaviour: termination, whether requiring PRNs or restraint
+- History
+  - Psychiatric: diagnoses including of psychoses, admissions
+  - Neurodevelopmental diagnoses
+  - Medical: cognitive impairment
+  - Medications: regular meds
+  - Drug and alcohol usage including recent
+  - Forensic Hx
+  - Psychosocial Hx: **nature of group home**
+  - Developmental Hx
+- Examination
+  - MSE
+  - Physical examination: for pain or other triggers of agitation
+  - Cognitive exam
+  - Capacity exam
+- Investigations
+  - Septic screen
+- Risk assessment
+  - Severity of aggression towards self and others
+- Collateral Hx: nursing staff, group home staff, GP, documentation review
+- **Needs to focus more on apporach**

+## Intellectual Disability - Management

+John‘s behaviour settled and he went to the residential home.
+The staff ask for particular strategies to manage John’s behaviour when he gets aggressive.

+> Outline the key points would you cover in your discussion?